-This succulent plant is native to Madagascar and used as a houseplant due to its distinctive appearance.
+The succulent Kalanchoe Daigremontiana is native to Madagascar and used as a houseplant due to its distinctive appearance.
 Its cousin’s the Panda Kalanchoe and the Felt plant Kalanchoe also have distinctive appearances.

 Mother of Thousands can live for many years and is attractive throughout the seasons however it’s primary blooming season is in summer.

 Given an ample amount of space and light, Mother of Thousands can grow up to 3′ feet tall, with leaves ranging from 4″ to 10″ inches in length.